Codeh4ck/PixelFix/README.md

 **Do not use this program if you have a history of epilepsy or seizures in general.
 Strobing light and rapdily-rotating colors can provoke a seizure.
 If you ignore this warning, the author of this program is not to be held responsible.
 You agree to this term by running this program.
 You have been warned.**

 # Testing
 This tool has been tested on an 24" Samsung IPS monitor and appears to be working flawlessly.
-The monitor had 6 stuck pixels and all of them are working perfectly, after a 1 minute rotation with **Pixel Fix**.
+The monitor had 6 stuck pixels and all of them are working perfectly, after a 1 hour rotation with **Pixel Fix**.
+The only issue was that the room had to be locked in order to prevent anyone from potentially getting a seizure :P

 # Screenshot